 From our backyard to the world

 The global burden of disease poses a significant barrier to the well-being of people around the world.
 Students today are interested in addressing issues that cross national borders, including global health.
-To address this need, the Graduate Program in Health Administration and Policy (GPHAP), the Center for Global Health (CGH), and the Pritzker School of Medicine (PSOM) collaborated to develop the Global Health Certificate Program at the University of Chicago School of Social Service Administration (SSA).
-The program addresses issues in global health from the perspective of a variety of disciplines, including medicine, business, law, economics, public policy, social work and socio-cultural studies.
+To address this need, the Graduate Program in Health Administration and Policy (GPHAP), the Center for Global Health (CGH), and the Pritzker School of Medicine (PSOM) collaborated to develop the Global Health Certificate Program at the within GPHAP.
+The program addresses issues in global health from the perspective of a variety of disciplines participating in GPHAP, including medicine, business, law, economics, public policy, social work and socio-cultural studies.
 The program began accepting master’s degree and law students in the Fall of 2012, and was available to medical students beginning in January 2014.
-GPHAP is housed in the School of Social Service Administration.
+GPHAP is housed in the Crown Family School of Social Work, Policy, and Practice.

 The program fosters interdisciplinary thinking and collaboration across disciplines to address the pressing issues of our time.
 It builds on the foundation of the curriculum in all of the participating schools.
-Participating schools are the PSOM, the Booth School of Business, the Harris School of Public Policy, the Law School and the School of Social Service Administration.
+Participating schools are the PSOM, the Booth School of Business, the Harris School of Public Policy, the Law School and the Crown Family School of Social Work, Policy, and Practice.
 Courses from across the university are included in the global health curriculum to draw on the wealth of talented faculty at the University of Chicago.
-Students participating in the certificate program will receive a strong base of knowledge in business, law, medicine, public policy, or social work and social service administration from their primary programs, and will gain additional expertise in global health.
+Students participating in the certificate program will receive a strong base of knowledge in business, law, medicine, public policy, or social work, policy and practice from their primary programs, and will gain additional expertise in global health.

 Global health in this context refers to health in low- and middle-income countries.
 However, lessons learned in the Global Health Certificate Program will be applicable to urban and rural areas in developed countries as well.
 Comparisons will be drawn with lessons to be learned from each setting to benefit the other.